Alliance of the New Citizen

 The Alliance of the New Citizen (Aliancia nového občana, ANO) was a liberal political party in Slovakia existing from 2001 to 2011.
 The acronym was a pun on áno, Slovak for "yes".
 It was founded and led by media entrepreneur Pavol Rusko.
 The party positioned itself as liberal and was a member of international liberal organisations.
 It was part of the centre-right governing coalition of Prime Minister Mikuláš Dzurinda from October 2002 to September 2005.

 After its first election, its populist appeal waned and it developed a more liberal approach.

 ANO was legally renamed and thus succeeded (but not in terms of personnel or political positions) by the Free Word Party of Nora Mojsejová (Strana Slobodné Slovo – Nory Mojsejovej, SSS-NM) in November 2011, when Eleonóra Mojsejová a Slovak businesswoman and TV personality took over the party.
 The party changed its name to CITIZENS (OBČANIA) in 2013 and in 2014 to IDEA.
 It was finally dissolved in 2017.
-The last president was Miroslav Leňo.
+Its last president was Miroslav Leňo.